OmniMix • Tutorial • Tor • TorPlus • OrMail PreviousTopNext

 Tutor_TorPlus_OrMail_Recipient_Edit

-Then at 'Local Address' enter a (short) unique describing term that you use as the recipient's address in your mail client, and at 'External Address' the true address, by which your local term is overwritten before OmniMix forwards your message.
+Then at 'Local Address' enter a (short) unique describing address term that you use as the recipient's address in your mail client, and at 'External Address' the true address, by which your local term is overwritten before OmniMix forwards your message.
 The name part outside the angle brackets isn't altered by OmniMix.

 Caution: Never use potential real world mail addresses as local OrMail alias addresses, as for security reasons even mail messages that match a deactivated list entry are blocked.